kvarak/dnd/docs/_Classes/cleric.md

 <div class="descriptive" markdown="1">

 ##### Channel Divinity: Words of Honey
-When you make an ability check or saving throw using Wisdom or Charisma, you can use your Channel Divinity to gain a +10 bonus to the roll.
+When you make an ability check or saving throw using Wisdom or Charisma, you can channel divinity to gain a +10 bonus to the roll.
 You make this choice after you see the roll, but before the DM says whether the roll succeeds or fails.
 </div>

 #### Priest